kubernetes/community/contributors/devel/development.md

 The above statements have basically no value to a reviewer, because neither is a strong, testable, assertive statement.
 This will land your PR in a no-man's-land zone (at best), or waste tons of time for a busy reviewer (at worst).

-Of course any improvment is welcome, but performance improvements are the hardest to review.
+Of course any improvement is welcome, but performance improvements are the hardest to review.
 They often make code more complex, and to-often are not easily evaluated at review time due to lack of sufficient data submitted by the author of a performance improvement patch.